AesSedai/apollo-hasura-remote-schema/README.md

 ## Purpose
 The point of this sample is to demonstrate a full example of automatically importing the schema types from Hasura into a remote schema, to allow usage of Hasura types in a remote schema.

+Additionally, there is a utility for matching the remote schema's role permissions to the hasura schema role permissions.

 This is accomplished using the `graphql-codegen` package.
 See "Points of Interest" below for specifics.

 ## Architecture